PetaGb/fraud-detection/README.md

 | `first_loan_weekday` | **Weekday of first loan** |
 | `first_overdue_date_year` / `first_overdue_date_month` / `first_overdue_date_day` | **Date of first overdue payment** |
 | `first_overdue_date_weekday` | **Weekday of the first overdue event** |

+### Missing Value Strategy

+To handle missing values effectively, especially when a large portion of data is missing, it's crucial to choose a method that minimizes information loss and leverages model capabilities:

+- **Dropping rows or columns** would cause excessive data loss.
+Even though there is still enough data overall, in this case, missing values represent valuable information.

+- **Imputation** would bring more noise than signal in variables with a substantial portion of missing data.

+- **Flagging missingness** is a better option than imputation, but still not suitable for variables with 80% missing data.

+- **Using models that support NaNs natively** (like CatBoost, LightGBM, XGBoost) can handle missing data as well as imbalanced target variables.